kaniapm/ansible_harbor/roles/docker/docker/README.md

 Current machine states:

-harbor01                   running (virtualbox)
+docker01                   running (virtualbox)
 ```

-you should access the Harbor web interface : http://10.0.4.141/
+If everything run has expected, you should be able to run docker command on the Vagrant instance.

 #### Destroy